pivotal/docs-platform-automation/docs/how-to-guides/upgrade-opsman.md

 # How to: Upgrade an Existing Ops Manager

-The following is a How To Guide on setting up and using Platform Automation if you already have a foundation that needs to be automated, or if you are coming from a different form of automation (such as `pcf-pipelines`)
+The following is a _How To Guide_ on setting up and using Platform Automation.
+This guide assumes you already have a foundation that needs to be automated, or you are coming from a different form of automation (such as `pcf-pipelines`)

 ## Prerequisites